DroopyTersen/refinerdb/packages/refinerdb/README.md

 // OPTION 1: Just pass a database name let refinerDB = new RefinerDB("my-db");

-// OPTION 2: Pass a config
-let dbConfig = {
+// OPTION 2: Pass a config with any or all of the following options let dbConfig = {
     // How long to wait to reindex after data has changed
     indexDelay: 500,